Tommyshub/flask-movie-project/readme.md

 <br>

 I would also like to thank my mentor Reuben Ferrante, his help and advice during this project has been absolutely invaluable.
-There were times during this project when I had no clue what to do next but I got to the next step with his help,
+There were times during this project when I had no clue what to do next but I got to the next step with his help.